 In memory of his wife, Eleanor S. Gray, J. Maurice Gray established the ELEANOR S. GRAY MEMORIAL FUND in 1967.
-One full tuition scholarship was awarded in the school year 1976-1977.
+Four half tuition scholarships were awarded in the school year of 1975-1976.

 In an effort to spread the free tuition scholarships to cover the needs to the fullest possible extent, it is within the province of the Faculty to recommend a number of half scholarships.
 Full free tuition scholarship recipients are required to work for the school an assigned thirty hour period, during the holding of that year's scholarship, and half scholarship students a fifteen hour period.
 These obligations may be fulfilled by posing in the portrait studio or by completing other work designated by the school.